youyou learn how to choose the best cameras

 - The most common mistakes first time buyers make, and how to avoid them.

-- Questions to ask the cameras installers about your project, and what to expect right after they finish running the wires.
+- What to expect right after they finish running the wires.

-- You will get some extra tips about how camera wiring works.
+- You will understand how the camera wiring process works.

 Watching Your Cameras on your Phone, is it the most important feature?